ssabogal/ipop-scale-test/README.md

 Specify the `CONTROLLER` and `TINCAN` variables with the tag or commit of the IPOP controller and tincan.

-For example, the following configuration has 2 node (with one assuming the server and forwarder roles) with 20 LXCs (10 LXCs each) using version 16.08.0 of the IPOP controller and tincan:
+For example, the following configuration has 2 nodes (with one assuming the server and forwarder roles) with 20 LXCs (10 LXCs each) using version 16.08.0 of the IPOP controller and tincan:

 ```sh
 #!/bin/sh